pnxguide/sys205-heartyfs/README.md

 ### Block 2+ "The Data Block"
 The data block is simply the file content.
 All 512 bytes are devoted to the content of the files pointed from inodes.

+**Note that all of these structures must be persistent on disk.
+In other words, you must always flush all of these into a disk file.**

 ## Task #1 - Initialize the Superblock and Bitmap (20 points)
 When initializing the `heartyfs`, the superblock must be initialized.
 All the entries in the root directory must be cleared (i.e., it must have only `.` and `..` entries).
 Moreover, the bitmap must be all `1` at first (to represent that all the blocks are free).